smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

 This tutorial is about the Javascript KITE Test and all the javascript files are located in: `KITE-JitsiTutorial-Test/js`.
 It will also recompile the project.

-todo: the tutorial needs to be update once the template has been done.

 #### Generate the test
 ```
 const {TestUtils, WebDriverFactory, KiteBaseTest} = require('kite-common');